mzpqnxow/mtls-ssh-svc/README.md

 ## Summary

 This is an example of a service that exists solely to ensure only users with a signed certificate and pinned CN can reach your SSH server.
-It is a bit ridiculous, but it is a good example of how flexible `socat` and OpenSSH are
+It is a bit ridiculous, but it is a good example of how flexible `socat` and OpenSSH are.
+In this configuration, the server verifies the client via a pinned certificate CN and the client verifies the server via a pinned certificate CN.
+Both certificates are issued by the same CA, which is assumed to be owned by *you*

 ## How-To